CommandLineLabs/completegeek/docs/002-directories.md

 ## Commands

 The command prompt at the bottom of the screen shows you what directory you're in.
-If you're using vagrant, the command prompt will be "`vagrant@ubuntu-jammy:~$`".
-If you're using Multipass, your command prompt will be "`ubuntu@completegeek:~$`".
-In both cases, the tilde ("~") in the prompt means you're in your home directory.
+Your command prompt will be "`ubuntu@completegeek:~$`".
+The tilde ("~") in the prompt means you're in your home directory.
 The tilde is a shortcut (short name or alias) to your home directory that works in **most** contexts.
 (We'll discuss the few where it doesn't work later in this course.)
 When you change directories, the directory in your command prompt will change as well.

 We're going to go over a few commands related to directories in this chapter: